-3.1 Stage 1 - the initial screenings questions
+3.1.
+Stage 1 - The initial Screening

 - 3.1.1 This section is to be completed by the staff member or project lead responsible for delivering the proposed change in liaison with the designated school data protection contact.
-The purpose of the screening questions (Appendix A) is to assess whether a full DPIA is required and ensure that the investment in the Trust is proportionate to the risks involved. - 3.1.2 If the answers to the questions are 'no', the screening process has not identified any DPIA concerns and the process is complete. - 3.1.3 If response to any of the questions is 'yes', then an initial DPIA must be undertaken.
+The purpose of the screening questions is to assess whether a full DPIA is required and ensure that the investment in the Trust is proportionate to the risks involved. - 3.1.2 A standard Data Protection Impact Assessment (DPIA) template, and supporting guidance, is available on the Trust intranet under the ICT, Data Protection, policies and procedures section.

-3.1.4 It is important to get this stage right.
+- 3.1.3 If the answers to the questions are 'no', the screening process has not identified any DPIA concerns, and the process is complete. - 3.1.4 If response to any of the questions is 'yes', then an initial DPIA must be undertaken. - 3.1.5 It is important to get this stage right.
 If the Trust is challenged by the Information Commissioner's Office a decision about why a DPIA was or wasn't undertaken must be defendable.

-3.2 Stage 2 - Data Protection Impact Assessment
+3.2.
+Stage 2 - Data Protection Impact Assessment

-- 3.2.1 The responses to the screening questions will give an indication as to the appropriate scale of the DPIA.
-In some cases, the answers to the screening questions may not be known and the process will need to be re-visited when more information comes to light. - 3.2.2 The DPIA must be completed by the staff member or project lead responsible for delivering the proposed change, with the assistance of the designated school data protection contact who will liaise with the Data Protection Officer to complete the appropriate DPIA form. - 3.2.1 There are three possible outcomes to the initial DPIA: - The initial DPIA is incomplete and will have to be repeated or further information obtained: - The initial DPIA is complete and no privacy risks have been identified; - The initial DPIA has identified a privacy risk.
+- 3.2.1.
+The responses to the screening questions will give an indication as to the appropriate scale of the DPIA.
+In some cases, the answers to the screening questions may not be known and the process will need to be re-visited when more information comes to light. - 3.2.2 The DPIA must be completed by the staff member or project lead responsible for delivering the proposed change, with the assistance of the designated school data protection contact who will liaise with the Data Protection Officer to complete the appropriate DPIA form. - 3.2.3 There are three possible outcomes to the initial DPIA: - The initial DPIA is incomplete and will have to be repeated or further information obtained; - The initial DPIA is complete, and no privacy risks have been identified; - The initial DPIA has identified a privacy risk.